CesarHerr/To_do_List/README.md

 # 📖 [ To do List ] <a name="about-project"></a>

-**[To do List]** In this portfolio, you can find the work that I have been developing throughout my learning experience, and you can also find my contact information.
-In this time I started creating the toolbar and headlines sections, then I created the Work and About sections.
+**[To do List]** In this project, you can find the work that I have been developing throughout my learning experience.

 ## 🛠 Built With <a name="built-with"></a>